Close

 Languages: Spanish and English.

-Dora Herrera has been operating her own in-home daycare for 19 years in the Olympia Washington area.
-Dora was born and raised in El Salvador and first moved to Los Angeles before coming up to the Pacific Northwest.
-As a part of being a licensed family child care provider, Dora has taken multiple college credit classes in early learning.
-Through the years, Dora has worked with a diverse group of families where together they are able to care for and enrich the lives of children.
-Dora is not only passionate about teaching and caring for kids but also strives to help other child care providers maintain successful businesses.
+Dora Herrera has been operating her own in-home daycare since 1998 in the Olympia, Washington area.
+Dora spent her childhood years in El Salvador and in 1994 moved to the Pacific Northwest.
+Through being a licensed family child care provider with a passion for teaching and caring to kids, Dora has continuously kept learning through various college classes, completing a certificate in Culturally Responsive Early Childhood Education from Antioch University.
+Through the years, Dora has collaborated with hundreds of families from all kinds of cultures, specifically the Hispanic community, where together as a team are able to care for and enrich the lives of children.
+One of Dora’s missions has been to help other Child Care Providers maintain their own successful businesses.

 Elena Avalos